How Many Weeks In A School Year

 Another big holiday in the US is president’s day which is on the third Monday of February.
 It commemorates the nation’s presidents, from Abraham Lincoln to George Washington and Joe Biden.

-7. Thanksgiving Break
+7. Thanksgiving Break in Schools

 Students and teachers may have holidays on Wednesday, Thursday and Friday to spend time with friends and family.
 Some schools, colleges and universities designate this Thanksgiving week as the official fall break.